Search

 Now is not the time to give up.
 Since January 2022, the U.S. and some 50 other nations have pledged a total of $380 billion to support Ukraine, and Russia is in deep trouble.
 About 90% of the force Putin began the invasion with has been destroyed and the force now in the field is poorly trained, poorly lead and undermanned.
 Putin had to turn to North Korean mercenaries to confront the Ukrainian incursion into Kursk.

 Domestically, Putin has put the Russian economy on a war footing which is unsustainable.
-Spending 40% or more of annual income on military and security forces causes shortages in the civilian economy.
-Inflation is at 21%, the value of the ruble has plunged and shortages impacting middle class Russians will grow steadily worse.
+Spending 40% or more of the annual budget on military and security forces causes shortages in the civilian economy.
+Inflation is over 9%, the interest rate is 21% choking off investment, the value of the ruble has plunged and shortages impacting middle class Russians will grow steadily worse.
 Sanctions are especially hindering the defense industrial complex.

 Abandoning Ukraine now would hand Putin most of what he hoped to achieve and place at risk a number of U.S. national security interests.
 The U.S. and many other nations understand Russia’s aggression violates a range of international norms and represents a direct threat to Europe and the international system that must be defeated.